Introduction

 What Tack Is Not

 - Not an agent framework.
-Pi and Claude Code do the thinking.
-Tack orchestrates them.
+Pi does the thinking.
+Tack shapes the workflow around the runtime.

 - Not a sandbox provider.
 Local worktrees, Daytona, Docker provide isolation.
 Tack manages their lifecycle.